-- Will connect to a range of ANT+ sensors
+- Connects to range of ANT+ sensors (speed, cadence, power meter, HR strap etc)

 - Incident / Collision detection